mtti/ssup/README.md

 ## Configuration

-Many configuration options are available and can be provided on the command line, as environment variables and from a configuration file with the `--config` CLI flag.
+There are a number of ways to configure how *ssup* works:
+* Environment variables
+* Command line options
+* Configuration file called `.ssuprc.json` in the source directory.
+* A configuration file specified with the `--config` command line option.
+If this is given, the `.ssuprc.json` file is ignored.

+The following table lists all available configuration options and the different ways each can be set:

 Option | CLI | Env | Description
 -- | --- | --- | ---